universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 * What do they play?
 * Where do they hangout?
 * Choose a few targetted marketing streams (not dev diary)
+* Launching on armor games, newgrounds, ...

 Target: Existing communities

+Self-Publishing: If you are adopting a self-publishing strategy name your key priorities.
+If you are new to this, make sure you test your ideas with experienced developers.

+Platform engagement: What platforms are you targeting and what you are doing to actively engage with them for positioning on online markets if possible.

+User Acquisition Strategies: Particularly if self-publishing.

+Competitor/Previous Products: Listing competitor or previously released games shows that you have done market research.
+Avoid listing market leaders and breakout titles- if you are an indie dev, you can't compete with Doom or Mario!
+Check sites where you can get good information around sales figures and review performance.
+Remember console providers rarely make these figures public so be ready to compensate for that in your comparisons.
+Create a table and link or import the media.

 * Create own community
     * GTFO